ShiLong-Phan/INF2009-EdgeComputing-Project/Documentation.md

 - --bg-min-area-px (default 1500): minimum foreground contour area to accept.
 - --bg-crop-pad-px (default 10): padding around the crop bounding rect.
 - --bg-blur-kernel (default 21): Gaussian blur kernel size before diffing (0 to disable).
+- --min-confidence (default 0.8): confidence gate — if the top class score is below this threshold the prediction is overridden to "unknown" and no beep is triggered.
+Suppresses false positives when the sensor fires but no clear object is present.

+False-positive handling: if frame differencing finds no contour above bg-min-area-px, inference is skipped entirely.
+The event is logged as unknown/0.0 and the loop continues without beeping.
+This is the primary guard against spurious triggers (e.g. hand waving near the sensor without holding an item).

 Dashboard (dashboard_cp7.py) gains a POST /api/reset-bg/<device_id> endpoint that publishes an MQTT command to edge/bg-reset/request/<device_id>.
 The publisher